 Special revenue funds - The special revenue funds are used to account for the proceeds of specific revenue sources that are legally restricted or committed to expenditures for specified purposes.

-The Public Records Modernization Trust Fund, which was established pursuant to an act of the 1987 Florida Legislature, receives 25% of the additional recording fees which are collected by the Orange County, Florida Comptroller's office, a Constitutional officer, and are earmarked for the modernization of recording service operations.
+Public Records Modernization Trust Fund - This fund was established pursuant to an act of the 1987 Florida Legislature, receives 25% of the additional recording fees which are collected by the Orange County, Florida Comptroller's office, a Constitutional officer, and are earmarked for the modernization of recording service operations.
 Effective July 1, 2004, this fund also began receiving \$1.90 of the additional recording fees which are collected by the Orange County, Florida Comptroller's office and are earmarked for the Clerk's technology needs.
-The Mortgage Foreclosure Education Fund, established July 1, 2006 under House Bill 65 and Section 45.035(2)a, Florida Statutes, entitles the Clerk to collect a \$28 service charge on any surplus resulting from a mortgage foreclosure sale.
-Proceeds from this service charge may only be used for purposes of educating the public as to the rights of homeowners regarding foreclosure proceedings.
-Effective October 29, 2018, the Clerk has decided to stop assessing the \$28 fee on surplus foreclosure property in its Mortgage Foreclosure Education Trust Fund.
-As such, once all money being held in this fund is spent over the next two to three years, it is the Clerk's intention to close this fund.

-Fiduciary funds - Fiduciary funds of the Clerk include an Other Postemployment Benefits ("OPEB") Trust Fund, which is used to account for the receipt and disbursement of assets held in trust for participants of the Clerk's other postemployment benefit plan, and agency funds, which are used to account for assets held by the Clerk as agent.
+Fiduciary Funds - Fiduciary funds of the Clerk include an Other Postemployment Benefits ("OPEB") Trust Fund, which is used to account for the receipt and disbursement of assets held in trust for participants of the Clerk's other postemployment benefit plan, and custodial funds, which are used to account for the receipt and disbursement of assets held for other agencies, governments or individuals.

-Measurement focus, basis of accounting, and financial statement presentation - The Clerk's financial statements are prepared for the purpose of complying with Section 218.39(2), Florida Statutes, and Chapter 10.550, Rules of the Auditor General, which require the Clerk to only present fund financial statements.
+Measurement Focus, Basis of Accounting, and Financial Statement Presentation - The Clerk's financial statements are prepared for the purpose of complying with Section 218.39(2), Florida Statutes, and Chapter 10.550, Rules of the Auditor General, which require the Clerk to only present fund financial statements.

 The General Fund and special revenue funds are governmental funds which use the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the government considers amounts collected on grants within 120 days after year-end, and amounts collected on all other government funds within 60 days after year-end, to be available and thus recognizes them as revenues of the current year.
+Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
+However, expenditures related to compensated absences and claims and judgments are recorded only when payment is due.

-Note 1 - Summary of significant accounting policies (continued)
+Note 1-Summary of significant accounting policies (continued)